The Over-Certainty Phenomenon in Modern Test-Time Adaptation Algorithms: What is the Over-Certainty Phenomenon?

-In this work, we present evidence for what we dub the \textit{over-certainty phenomenon} (OCP) of contemporary UDA approaches.
-This phenomenon is that UDA algorithms tend to miscalibrate their underlying backbone networks by causing their predictions to be excessively certain.
-Modern UDA algorithms often strive to decrease test-time entropy.
-However, as shown in Fig.~\ref{fig:lowEntropy_badEce}, this entropy reduction may increase ECE because the models become overly certain on their predictions.
+} In this work, we present evidence for what we dub the \textit{over-certainty phenomenon} (OCP) of contemporary TTA approaches.
+This phenomenon is that TTA algorithms tend to miscalibrate their underlying backbone networks by causing their predictions to be excessively certain.
+Modern TTA algorithms often strive to decrease test-time entropy.
+However, as shown in Fig.~\ref{fig:lowEntropy_badEce}, this entropy reduction may increase ECE and NLL because the models become overly certain on their predictions.

 This phenomenon of existing algorithms causing models to become overly certain presents itself across many other datasets.
-For example, in Table~\ref{tab:HO_entropy}, T3A reduces entropy by a factor of about 4 in the \textit{Art, Clipart} and \textit{Product} domains.
+A compelling example is given in Table~\ref{tab:TIN_C_metrics} which agglomerates calibration errors over 15 domain shifts; in this table, we see a clear trend of entropy reduction (certainty increasing) and sub-optimal calibration.
+Another example is provided in Table~\ref{tab:HO_metrics}, T3A reduces entropy by a factor of about 4 in the \textit{art, clipart} and \textit{product} domains.
 As before, it causes ECE to worsen compared to the baseline.
-In addition to the results we show in this paper, we provide extensive evidence on this phenomenon in the Appendix.
-We do not claim that UDA algorithms should \emph{always} strive to increase backbone uncertainty; poor calibration can also be caused by under-certainty.
-In fact, there exist cases where reducing entropy compared to baseline improves calibration.
+We do not claim that TTA algorithms should \emph{always} strive to increase backbone uncertainty; poor calibration can also be caused by under-certainty and there exist cases where reducing entropy compared to baseline improves calibration.
 However, we find that the resulting calibration is still sub-optimal.
 Despite these complexities, our investigation reveals a consistent pattern: \emph{the over-certainty phenomenon causes sub-optimal model calibration}, a significant concern for safety, robustness, and reliability.